-- FAU_SEL.1.1 The TSF shall be able to include or exclude auditable events from the set of audited events based on the following attributes: - a) user identity; - b) subject sensitivity label; (LSPP mode only) - c) object sensitivity label; (LSPP mode only) - d) object type and object name - Application note (from LSPP): The ST must state the additional attributes that audit selectivity may be based upon (object identity and type of event, for example), if any. - Rationale (from LSPP): This component supports both the O.AUDITING and O.MANAGE objectives, by providing a means for the administrator to assess the accountability information associated with an individual user. - Application note: RACF allows to include auditable events based on the criteria defined above.
+- FAU_SEL.1.1 The TSF shall be able to include or exclude auditable events from the set of audited events based on the following attributes: - a) user identity; - b) subject sensitivity label; (LSPP mode only) - c) object sensitivity label; (LSPP mode only) - d) object type and object name

+Application note: RACF allows inclusion of auditable events based on the criteria defined above.

-5.1.1.7 Guarantees of audit data availability (FAU_STG.1)
+5.1.1.7 Guarantees of audit data availability (FAU STG.1)

-- FAU_STG.1.1 The TSF shall protect the stored audit records from unauthorized deletion. - FAU STG.1.2 The TSF shall be able to prevent unauthorized modifications to the audit records. - Application note (from LSPP): On many systems, in order to reduce the performance impact of audit generation, audit records will be temporarily buffered in memory before they are written to disk.
-In these cases, it is likely that some of these records will be lost if the operation of the TOE is interrupted by hardware or power failures.
-The developer needs to document what the likely loss will be and show that it has been minimized. - Rationale (from LSPP): This component supports the O.AUDITING objective by protecting the audit trail from tampering, through deletion or modification of records in it.
-Further, it ensures that it is as complete as possible. - Application note: RACF data set protection needs to be used to protect the files containing audit records from unauthorized access and modification. - Application note: FAU_STG.1.2 has been modified in accordance with Common Criteria Version 2.3.
+- FAU STG.1.1 The TSF shall protect the stored audit records from unauthorized deletion. - FAU_STG.1.2 The TSF shall be able to prevent unauthorized modifications to the audit records.

+Application note: RACF data set protection needs to be used to protect the files containing audit records from unauthorized access and modification.

+Application note: FAU_STG.1.2 has been modified in accordance with Common Criteria Version 2.3.